-Recommendation: Don't even consider ChatSim, it's a scam.
+Recommendation: Don't even consider ChatSim.
 Don't take my word for it, read the pages and pages of one star Amazon reviews.

-Full disclosure: I have had an ekit international sim card for several years.
-Ekit is my emergency-backup-plan because it worked in every country I've ever tried to use it in—including US, Germany, Austria, Thailand, Indonesia, Singapore, and Hong Kong.
-Ekit used to be one of many callback services, which means that you will place a call with your phone, and the phone will call you back a few seconds later when the call is connected, but they very recently changed their sim card so now it sends and receives calls like any other phone.
-One thing I like about my ekit sim card is that it gives me a US number that I can use to receive verification texts when my Google Voice number gets rejected.
+Full disclosure: I had an ekit international sim card for several years.
+Ekit was my emergency-backup-plan because it worked in every country I ever tried to use it in—including US, Germany, Austria, Thailand, Indonesia, Singapore, and Hong Kong.
+One thing I liked about my ekit sim card is that it gave me a US number that I can use to receive verification texts when my Google Voice number gets rejected.
 The American number used to be free, but now it costs $2 a month.

 Having an emergency phone has definitely gotten me out of a jam or two.
 The International sim card costs about $30 and comes with $20 credit, but the rates are nowhere near competitive with a local plan.
 In Singapore I forgot I was using mobile data instead of wifi and burned through $10 of credit in half an hour—so it is only my emergency phone.
 They don't make it easy to access data rates on their site, but after a lot of poking I did find their international data rate chart, which lists prices from $0.25-0.75 / Mb.

-Recommendation: I can personally verify it functions as advertised and can receive texts to the US number, but its rates are higher than its competitors.
+Recommendation: I can personally verify it functions as advertised and can receive texts to the US number, but its rates are higher than its competitors, and I've been displeased with them in the past when text messages took hours to be delivered.
 Consider ekit as an emergency sim card, and get a local sim as soon as you arrive in your target country.
 The talk and data rates are too high to actually use as more than an emergency backup.